Updated on 22 June 2018: 3 years after Brain Surgery

 Problems with Comprehension

 It first started with the inability to read (see pure alexia) and then progressed to me not being able to understand normal conversations.
 Irrespective of language, I couldn’t comprehend language, sounds, visual signals, or even touch effectively.
 Sometimes, there was a delay in comprehension, other times, just dizziness and brain fog.
 I couldn’t attend meetings or classes and make sense of what people said.
 I couldn’t be a part of conversations that had more than one person (other than me).
-I could only understand if the other person spoke in a lowered pace and voice.
+I could only understand if the other person spoke at a lowered pace and voice.
 I had to record all my doctors’ appointments and listen to them later to make sense of them.
 I couldn’t understand or learn new information well.

 I still have problems with comprehension when I’m stressed or exhausted.
 It usually presents as brain fog first.